 We take a closer look at these in turn below:

-- Rudimentary level
+Level 1 - Rudimentary level

 At this level, there is a strong focus on the technical aspects of projects.
 Project implementation contains little or no change management beyond basic change management communications and training.
-Any resistance to change is likely to be viewed as ‘anti-organization’.
+Any resistance to change is likely to be viewed as ‘anti-organisation’.
 Employee engagement is focused on communication and is seen as putting forward a rational case for change that people will understand and comply with.

 The key leadership mindsets observed at this level are: